rihus/R_plots/README.md

 # R_plots
-A parent repository for all R scripts
+Repository for all R scripts

+I will use this to write all the R plot codes, including but not limited to linear regression fits, boxplots, and Bland-Altman plots.